-To protect the disk drives and data, back up the system disk periodically on diskettes.
+To protect the disk drives and data, back up the system disk periodically on diskettes or external backup device.
 Periodically use a head-cleaning diskette in the disk drive to prolong the life of the drive and to help maintain data integrity.